DaveStutler/G9/README.md

 * We also incorporated validation data into our training in order to find the best models for ModelCheckpoint.
 * The validation, training, and testing data were all normalized seprately and there was no possibility of data leakage
 * There was also an equal number of both classes in all sets in order to avoid bais
-* We check the accurary_score for performance, as well as illustrating the classification report and a confusion matrix
+* We tested the model on unseen values and report the accurary_score, classification report, and a confusion matrix as well as the epoch at which we found our best model based on ModelCheckpoint and EarlyStopping
 * ### K-folds
 * In order to test the models consistancy accross unseen data, we tested it on 5 folds in which a random section of the training data was sectioned off as validation data and normalized seperately.
 * The goal was to try to get a high mean and low sd to indicate that our model has low variation and is consistantly accurate at predicting unseen data